openstack-infra/system-config/doc/source/sysadmin.rst

   ssh $BUPUSER@ci-backup-rs-ord.openstack.org
   ssh $BUPUSER@ci-backup-hp-az1.openstack.org

 And verify the host key.
+Note this will start the bup server on the remote end, you will not be given a pty.
+Use ^D to close the connection cleanly.
 Add the "backup" class in puppet to the server to be backed up.

 Restore from Backup